Scale the Number of Machines

 my-app-nameapp has volumes for Machines that belong to the

 --region option takes one or more region codes.

 fly scale count creates and/or destroys Machines to reach the specified target count across the regions you list in this option, and tries to balance its changes across these regions.

-An example: to end up with a total of three Machines between the yyz and ewr (Secaucus, NJ) regions on an app:
+For example, to end up with a total of three Machines between the yyz (Toronto) and ewr (Secaucus) regions on an app:

 fly scale count 3 --region yyz,ewr